-Mark Williams is Head of Physical Education at Stamford American International School in Singapore.
-He has been using Mind Maps in education for the past two years; here he explains how he and his department use the technique, from curriculum planning to the assessment process.
+Mark Williams, the Head of Physical Education at Stamford American International School in Singapore has been using mind mapping in education for the past ten years.
+Here he explains how he and his department use the technique, from curriculum planning to the assessment process.

-“When I initially started looking into the use of Mind Maps within my department and my own teaching, I was unsure about how they could aid the curriculum planning process, and how they could be used to show that students were building on their existing knowledge.
-This led me to look at the use of Mind Maps in two different ways…
+“When I initially started looking into the use of mind maps within my department and my own teaching, I was unsure about how they could aid the curriculum planning process, and how they could be used to show that students were building on their existing knowledge.
+This led me to look at the use of mind maps in education, in two different ways…”

 In both my current and previous schools, the planning process has always started with a ‘brainstorming’ session on a whiteboard.
 We would add everything we knew about the unit we were going to cover, and then highlight key concepts that would provide a vehicle for inquiry, and related concepts that would provide depth and detail.
 We would then develop our concepts, lines of inquiry and statements of enduring understanding, which relate and connect concepts.

-This process has essentially remained the same, but recently we have implemented task management tool, DropTask, into our planning phase.
-Using DropTask, we are able to group all of our ideas together and for each grade level, prioritise what topics need to be covered in relation to our scope, sequence and planning documentation, and differentiate between the grade levels.
-The great thing about DropTask is that once we have finished, we can export it straight into iMindMap and create a visual of the learning objectives we are working towards.
+This process has essentially remained the same, but recently we have implemented a task management tool, DropTask [now Ayoa], into our planning phase.
+Using DropTask [Ayoa], we are able to group all of our ideas together and for each grade level, prioritise what topics need to be covered in relation to our scope, sequence and planning documentation, and differentiate between the grade levels.

-This picture shows Grade 5’s understandings of ‘Invasion Games’ in week one, and additions made in week two and beyond.
-Through introducing conceptual and factual teacher questions each lesson and by referring back to the Mind Map, students are able to develop and build on their prior knowledge.
+This picture shows Grade 5’s understanding of ‘Invasion Games’ in week one, and additions made in week two and beyond.
+Through introducing conceptual and factual teacher questions each lesson and by referring back to the mind map, students are able to develop and build on their prior knowledge.
 They can start to pick out the important facts about ‘Invasion Games’ that allow them to explore their own questions and thoughts, for example, what do all Invasion Games have in common?

-I build on the Mind Map weekly and develop it using the iMindMap software.
-This allows students to see the growth of their knowledge in a clear, one word format; something we may not have time to do on the class Mind Map.
+I build on the mind map weekly and develop it using the iMindMap [now Ayoa] software.
+This allows students to see the growth of their knowledge in a clear, one word format; something we may not have time to do on the class mind map.

-I have continued this process across the course of a unit, and at the end given them my statement of enduring understanding to spark debate, and allow them to deepen and amend their understandings.
-The final process is to allow students to use the Mind Map, teacher questions and the conceptual understandings they have developed to produce a statement that sums up the unit for them (this can be used as part of the summative assessment process).
+I have continued this process across the course of a unit, and at the end gave them my statement of enduring understanding to spark debate, and allowed them to deepen and amend their understandings.
+The final process is to allow students to use the mind map, teacher questions and the conceptual understandings they have developed to produce a statement that sums up the unit for them (this can be used as part of the summative assessment process).
 Student generated examples are below:

 You can keep up-to-date with Mark by following him on Twitter, here.